sadooghi/tweeter/README.md

-## See Tweeter app live here :  https://serene-brushlands-88093.herokuapp.com/
+## Check live Tweeter app here :  https://serene-brushlands-88093.herokuapp.com/
 # Project Description
 Tweeter is a web app similar to Twitter which is a SPA (single page application) and lets users send their tweets to all other users.
 ## Functional Specifications